thenileshnishad/daybook/README.md

 │   │   ├── App.css                         # Global CSS styles
 │   │   ├── App.jsx                         # Main application component
 │   │   └── main.jsx                        # Entry point for the React application
-│   ├── .env                                # Environment variables for the frontend
 │   ├── .env.example                        # Example environment variable file for the frontend
 │   ├── .gitignore                          # Specifies files and directories to be ignored by Git │   ├── eslint.config.js                    # ESLint configuration file